JackWellborn/TextExpander-Find-URL/README.md

 # Text-Expander-Find-URL
 ## Introduction
-The scripts below are [TextExpander](https://textexpander.com/) snippets that, when used in conjunction, returns the url of a tab in the frontmost Safari window based on criteria immediately preceding the snippet `;fUrl`.
+The scripts below are [TextExpander](https://textexpander.com/) snippets that, when used in conjunction, returns the url of a tab in the frontmost Safari window based on criteria immediately preceding the snippet.
+You can read about more about this project and why I created it [here](http://wormsandviruses.com/2018/07/textexpander-snippets-with-variables/).
 There are currently seven types of queries supported:

 1. `+[any number]` will return the url of a tab based on absolute index where "1" is the first tab.
 2. `-[any number]` will return the url of a tab based on negative absolute index where "-1" is the last tab.